Macfe1/holbertonschool-simple_shell/README.md

 ## Description

 The Simple Shell is a basic command-line interpreter designed to provide fundamental shell functionalities.
+It allows users to execute commands, manage processes, and navigate the filesystem.

 ### Prerequisites

-Please compile with gcc like the next example:
+To compile the shell, use GCC compiler with the following command:

 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

 ## How it works?

-To start the exe file
+To start the shell lets run the executable file like this:

-* 1. ./hsh
+* ./hsh

+To use a comand in the shell use:

-* 2. #cisfun /bin/ls
+* #cisfun /bin/ls

-To exit
+To exit the shell use:

 * Ctrl + C